-- Multifamily Workbook
+- 1. Multifamily Workbook;

-- Self-Scoring Worksheet Corresponding with the year in which bond issuance is anticipated
+- 2. Self-Scoring Worksheet Corresponding with the year in which bond issuance sufficient to meet the 50% test is anticipated; and

-- Scoring Documentation
+- 3. Scoring Documentation.

 If the project is determined to be eligible for the required minimum points, the applicant will receive a Preliminary Scoring Determination letter from Minnesota Housing that details the points awarded.
-This letter is to be submitted with the complete 42(m)(1)(D) application.
-The 42(m)(1)(D) application may only be submitted following an allocation of a portion of the state ceiling for tax-exempt volume limited bonds.
+This letter is to be submitted with the complete 42(m) application.
+The 42(m) application may only be submitted following an allocation of a portion of the state ceiling for tax-exempt volume limited bonds.